Wolres/chrismess/README.md

 The first project for Xtern Bootcamp 2018 Session 3.
 This project uses vanilla Javascript/ES2015+.

+## Day 2 Homework

+* Give the function `changeHeading` a more accurate name.
+* Add a second filed ot the form.
+* Display the value of that field in the list.

+## Bonus Credit

+* Display the second field in a separte HTML element than the flick name.
+* See if you can then style it differently.

+## Super Mega Bonus Credit

+* Use more than one function.
+(Break `cxhangeHeading` into multiple functions, as appropriate.)

 ## Day 1 Homework

 * Make the button change the text of the heading (the `<h1>`).